winglang/wing/README.md

 Substitution is not allowed in shell strings.
 Shell strings are invalid in the bring expression.
 Not all targets support shell execution.
 Backticks throw in absence of a shell.
+This is specifically geared towards WebAssembly builds of Wing.

 Internally compiler calls the host environment's command processor (e.g.
 `/bin/sh`, `cmd.exe`, `command.com`) with the enclosed command.